Curb Your Attention: Causal Attention Gating for Robust Trajectory Prediction in Autonomous Driving: Experiments

 \subsection{Experimental Settings}

 \textbf{Dataset:} We use the Waymo Open Motion Dataset (WOMD) \cite{waymo_motion_2021_ICCV} for which 1.1 seconds is used to predict the 8-second future trajectory of target agents.
-For the robustness experiments, similar to \cite{Causal_agents}, we modify the set of target agents to have: \textbf{(i) PlusAV} setting for which the autonomous vehicle (AV) is added to the set of target agents, and \textbf{(ii) OnlyAV} setting, where the AV is the only target agent.
+For the robustness experiments, similar to \cite{Causal_agents}, we modify the set of target agents to have: \textbf{(i) PlusAV} setting for which the autonomous vehicle (AV) (which is specified in the dataset) is added to the set of target agents, and \textbf{(ii) OnlyAV} setting, where the AV is the only target agent.

 We also evaluate our model using the INTERACTION \cite{zhan2019interaction} dataset, which contains a diverse set of driving scenarios captured from 11 locations around the globe.
 For this dataset, the task is to predict 3 seconds of future trajectory given 1 second of history.